awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

 You can modify the configuration options for your transit gateway\.
 When you modify a transit gateway, the modified options are applied to new transit gateway attachments only\.
 Your existing transit gateway attachments are not modified\.

 You cannot modify a transit gateway that has been shared with you\.

+You cannot remove a CIDR block for the transit gateway if any of the IP addresses are currently used for a [Connect peer](tgw-connect.md)\.

 **To modify a transit gateway**